srp33/CodeBuddy/README.md

 2. Install [Python](https://www.python.org/downloads) (version 3.9+) and the [pip package manager](https://pip.pypa.io/en/stable/installation).
 3. In the terminal, execute the following command to install the Python packages: `pip install -r front_end/requirements.txt`.
 4. Modify Settings.yaml according to your preferences.
 The default settings should work in most cases.
-5. Create a text file in `front_end/secrets/front_end.yaml` that contains a password that you wish to use for encrypting cookies, as well as Google authentication tokens.
-(Google authentication is not supported currently, so you can just use the placeholder values shown below for now.)
+5. Create a text file in `front_end/secrets/front_end.yaml` that contains three key/value pairs, as illustrated below.
+The first is a password for encrypting cookies (use a strong password).
+The second and third are a client ID and secret that enable CodeBuddy to perform Google authentication.
+You can obtain these from [here](https://console.developers.google.com).

 ```
 cookie: "abcdefg"